As America’s population grows older, so does the threat of age-related dementia.

 - Discrete Trial Training (DTT) – Involves breaking down complex behaviors into a number of elements, which are separately and sequentially reinforced to build up into the desired behavior.

 - Pivotal Response Treatment (PRT) – Rather than targeting specific behaviors, PRT involves a holistic examination of motivations and responsiveness in the patient.

 Preparing for a Career as an Applied Behavior Analyst Working With Dementia and Alzheimer’s Patients

 A master’s degree or higher is required to become an ABA working with dementia patients.
 Almost all positions in long-term care facilities, hospitals, or with private clinics specializing in geriatric disabilities require a Board Certified Behavior Analyst (BCBA®) certification from the Behavior Analyst Certification Board.

 The BCBA® certification requires a master’s or better degree in psychology, education, or applied behavior analysis.
-However, other advanced degrees may also be accepted if an approved course sequence in applied behavior analysis is also taken, and a strong medical background can be an asset when applying for positions in hospitals or geriatric care facilities, where most dementia patients will also be coping with a host of unrelated medical issues.
+However, other advanced degrees may also be accepted if a verified course sequence in applied behavior analysis is also taken, and a strong medical background can be an asset when applying for positions in hospitals or geriatric care facilities, where most dementia patients will also be coping with a host of unrelated medical issues.
 An advanced degree in biology, pre-medicine, or gerontology in combination with a BCBA® may be the ideal approach.